samdinhgg/Gemini-Live-Translator-Demo/README.md

 Features:

-- A user capture or upload a photo for language detection and translation.
+- A user captures or uploads a photo for ~language detection and~ translation.
 - The translated text will be displayed onto an overlay above the original text (z-index).

 ## Document